 I hope you enjoy this poem!
 If you do, please share it!
 Thank You!

-Today upon a bus I saw a little girl
+Today upon a bus I saw a little girl with golden hair,

 I envied her she seemed so happy, and oh I wished I were so fair.

 When suddenly she rose to leave I saw her hobble down the aisle.